andreamazz/AMBubbleTableView/README.md

-AMOptionsTextFieldBackground    // UIColor, the textView color AMOptionsTextFieldFont          // UIFont, the textView font AMOptionsTextFieldFontColor     // UIColor, the textView font color AMOptionsTableBackground        // UIColor, the tableView color AMOptionsAccessoryPosition      // @(AMBubbleAccessoryPosition), defines wether the accessory should stay up or down AMOptionsButtonOffset           // @(float), the vertical offset of the send button AMOptionsBubbleTextColor        // UIColor, the main bubble's text color
+AMOptionsTextFieldBackground    // UIColor, the textView color AMOptionsTextFieldFont          // UIFont, the textView font AMOptionsTextFieldFontColor     // UIColor, the textView font color AMOptionsBubbleTableBackground  // UIColor, the tableView color AMOptionsAccessoryPosition      // @(AMBubbleAccessoryPosition), defines wether the accessory should stay up or down AMOptionsButtonOffset           // @(float), the vertical offset of the send button AMOptionsBubbleTextColor        // UIColor, the main bubble's text color